Delaying Social Security until age 70 is among the most effective ways to give your retirement income stream a boost.

-“You want to keep that shelter going as long as possible, your Roth assets in particular, because your heirs can inherit that asset tax free,” said James Guarino, a Certified Financial Planner® and Certified Public Accountant with Moody, Famiglietti & Andronico in Tewksbury, Massachusetts.
+“You want to keep that shelter going as long as possible, your Roth assets in particular, because your heirs can inherit that asset tax free,” said James Guarino, a Certified Financial Planner® professional and Certified Public Accountant with Baker Newman Noyes in Woburn, Massachusetts.

 Another source of extra cash?
 Home equity.

 If you have paid off your mortgage or a considerable portion of it, you may be eligible for a reverse mortgage, which enables homeowners who are age 62 and older to convert a portion of their home equity into cash.